 How to Repair a Noisy Garage Door

-If your door is rattling because of loose parts, this is a fairly simple garage door repair.
-Take a lug wrench and tighten down anything that will tighten — screws, nuts, bolts, etc.
+If your door is rattling because of loose parts, this is a fairly simple DIY garage door repair.
+Take a lug wrench and tighten down anything that will tighten — screws, nuts, bolts, etc. It’s important not to tighten any of the loose garage door parts too much though.
+Enough force and you can torque or strip the part, which can negatively affect the functioning of your garage door.

-Closely examine your rollers, hinges, and springs for signs of wear and tear.
+Closely examine your rollers, hinges and springs for signs of wear and tear.
 Rollers and hinges you might be able to replace yourself with a few good YouTube videos, but it never hurts to call a garage door repair professional.
-Springs, on the other hand, absolutely require the tools and expertise of an expert.
+Garage door springs, on the other hand, absolutely require the tools and expertise of a professional in garage door service and installation.
 These springs can be under incredible pressure and are extremely dangerous.
 Tread carefully.

-If your garage door is malfunctioning beyond an electrical issue, you’ll need to call a professional.
+If your garage door opener is malfunctioning and it’s beyond an electrical issue (i.e. is working too hard to open and close the garage door), you’ll need to call a professional.
 It may very well need to be replaced with a new opener.
 Garage door openers tend to wear out faster than the door itself.
-Fortunately, they are much cheaper — a few hundred, counting installation of the opener, as opposed to $1,000 or more for a brand new garage door.
+However, sometimes that’s an advantage, because tech for automatic garage door openers is improving all the time – you can even get “smart” garage door opener systems now.
+Fortunately, replacing your garage door opener is much cheaper — a few hundred dollars, counting installation – than the $1,000 or more you’d likely spend on designing and installing a new garage door.

-It could be your garage door just needs oil.
-Always use an approved garage door lubricant — not WD40, which can cause the parts of your garage door to prematurely rust.
-Apply the oil with a brush to get in all the nooks and crannies.
-Wipe up any excess oil and avoid spills.
+It could be that some of your garage door’s parts just need lubricated.
+Always use an approved garage door lubricant — not WD-40, which can cause the parts of your garage door to prematurely rust.
+Apply the lubricant with a brush to get in all the nooks and crannies.
+Wipe up any excess and try to avoid spills.

-It may be tempting to ignore a loud garage door and just go on with your life, but the door is trying to tell you something.
-The mechanical pieces are malfunctioning.
+It may be tempting to ignore a noisy garage door and just go on with your life, but the door is trying to tell you something.
+Somewhere in there, one or more garage door parts are malfunctioning.
 And considering a door weighs hundreds of pounds and is used several times per day, you shouldn’t ignore it — especially if you’ve got kids or pets.
 Your family’s safety is at stake.

-Got a problem?
+Got a problem with a noisy garage door?
 Give us a call.
-We do 24/7 garage door repair for the Sacramento area.
+We do 24/7 garage door repair anywhere in the Sacramento or Seattle areas.
 We’ll come out anytime you need!